EriWinckler/BrazilBoutique/README.md

 10/04/2020: Fixed display of images to correct sizes, removed links decorations on products.
 Also added Lorem Picsum for random images on display of products for easier view of product list.

+10/05/2020: Added a home page with a selection of featured itens from the database.
+Added React Router creating individual pages for the categories as well as pages for the items.

 What needs to be done:
     - Navigation bar for categories on left side of page.
     - Create model for pages when costumer whats to check the details of the products.